tahaelhajji/GeoPaMotor/README.md

 ## Internal Permanent Magnet Synchronous Motor with pole shape:
 This motor topology is geometrically parametrized for one layer flat inserted magnets with pole shape on the rotor periphery.

-# Looking to geometrically parametrize a specific motor topology
+# :wrench: Looking for a specific motor topology?
 If you would like to parametrize the geometry of a motor topology (not among the listed motor topologies above), whether for a public research work or private research work (not to be included in this repository), feel free to reach out to me taha.elhajji@gmail.com.